 The associate dean may form an ad hoc committee to review the complaint.
 The ad hoc committee members are recommended by the appropriate department chair and the associate dean.
-The student receives a copy of the ad hoc committee is report as well as a copy of the associate deanís recommendation.
-The studentís file will contain no reference to the dispute.
+The student receives a copy of the ad hoc committee's report as well as a copy of the associate dean's recommendation.
+The student's file will contain no reference to the dispute.